msysbio/microbetag/docs/cytoApp.md

 ## .. starting from a co-occurrence network

-If you already have a network, then you need to provide both the network and the abundance table and **make sure that the sequence identifiers in those two files are the same**; meaning that the node ids of the network are present in the abundance table in the column representing the sequence identifier.
+If you already have a network, then you need to provide **both the network and the abundance table** and **make sure that the sequence identifiers in those two files are the same**; meaning that the *node ids of the network are present in the abundance table in the column representing the sequence identifier*.

 For example, a toy model of a network file would be: